nrasch/nrasch.github.io/_drafts/laravel-policies-and-formrequests.md

 ## Assumptions and Prerequisites

-This article assumes you have an roles and permissions mechanism in place such as [spatie/laravel-permission](https://github.com/spatie/laravel-permission) or [JosephSilber/bouncer](https://github.com/JosephSilber/bouncer).
+This article assumes you have an roles and permissions mechanism already in place such as [spatie/laravel-permission](https://github.com/spatie/laravel-permission) or [JosephSilber/bouncer](https://github.com/JosephSilber/bouncer).

 (Note:  My particular development stack utilizes [spatie/laravel-permission](https://github.com/spatie/laravel-permission), and the code samples below will reflect as such.)

-It is also assumed you have access to a recent version of the [Laravel Framework](https://laravel.com) such as v5.8.29.
+It is also assumed you are utilizing a recent version of the [Laravel Framework](https://laravel.com) such as v5.8.29.

 If your development stack doesn't match what I have the concepts and ideas will still apply, but you might need to adjust some of the code to comply with your particular set up.